Deep Neural Newsvendor: Extensions and Further Discussions

 A few comments are in order.
-First, we notice that the main difference between the dependent-data excess risk bound in Theorem \ref{thm:excess_risk_dependent} and its counterpart in Section \ref{sec:theoretical_guarantees} lies in the term $\Delta$.
+First, we notice that the main difference between the dependent-data excess risk bound in Theorem \ref{thm:excess_risk_dependent} and the counterpart in Section \ref{sec:theoretical_guarantees} lies in the term $\Delta$.
 By definition, it evaluates the discrepancy between the target distribution and the distribution of past observations.
 Specifically, it can also serve as a natural measure of non-stationarity for the stochastic process $\bS_t$, which is tailored to adapt to the loss function $L$ and the hypothesis set $\mathcal{F}_{D\!N\!N}$ \citep{kuznetsov2015learning}.
 As the network size increases, the discrepancy also increases.
 In particular, when the sample data is i.i.d., it is apparent that $\Delta=0$ and this excess risk bound reduces to the one established in Section \ref{sec:theoretical_guarantees}.
-However, in general cases, it links to the familiar measures such as the total variation distance $(\Vert\cdot\Vert_{TV})$ and relative entropy $(D_{KL}(\cdot\Vert\cdot))$ between the conditional distribution of $\bZ_{T+1}$ given $\bZ_1,\ldots,\bZ_T$ (denoted by $\mathbb{P}(\cdot\vert \bZ_1,\ldots,\bZ_T)$) and the mixture distribution of sample margins $\sum_{t=1}^T\frac{1}{T}\mathbb{P}(\cdot\vert \bZ_1,\ldots,\bZ_{t-1})$ with an application of the Pinsker's inequality,

-provided that $L(\bz)\leq C$ holds uniformly for a positive constant $C$.
-From the inequality above, we can see more clearly that as the target distribution and the distribution of samples get closer, measured by a smaller total variance distance or relative entropy, the discrepancy measure $\Delta$ becomes smaller, and the stochastic process is also more stationary.
+In general cases, it links to the familiar measures such as the total variation distance $(\Vert\cdot\Vert_{TV})$ and relative entropy $(D_{KL}(\cdot\Vert\cdot))$ between the conditional distribution of $\bZ_{T+1}$ given $\bZ_1,\ldots,\bZ_T$ (denoted by $\mathbb{P}(\cdot\vert \bZ_1,\ldots,\bZ_T)$) and the mixture distribution of sample margins $\sum_{t=1}^T\frac{1}{T}\mathbb{P}(\cdot\vert \bZ_1,\ldots,\bZ_{t-1})$ with an application of the Pinsker's inequality, { }provided that $L(\bz)\leq C$ holds uniformly for a positive constant $C$.
+From the inequality above, we can see more clearly that as the target distribution and the distribution of samples get closer, measured by a smaller total variation distance or relative entropy, the discrepancy measure $\Delta$ becomes smaller, and the stochastic process is also more stationary.
 The excess risk bound in Theorem \ref{thm:excess_risk_dependent} grows with $\Delta$, implying that when the time series becomes more non-stationary, it is more challenging to make predictions upon past observations because they may be less informative about future outcomes.

 Second, there is additional flexibility in adjusting the weights of the historical data in the prediction.
 Recall that we directly compute the empirical risk as the average cost for all past observations in \eqref{empirical_risk_dependent}.
 This is a natural treatment for i.i.d. data, where each sample contributes equally.
 However, in a dependent-data scenario, it may be the case that observations closer to the prediction date or those occurring on the same day of the week are more informative and carry greater predictive power.
 Therefore, it is no longer appropriate to treat every past observation equally.
 Instead, assigning different weights to them can be beneficial.
 For example, we can assign higher weights to closer data points or samples from the same day of the week.
 Importantly, even with a flexible weighting scheme, the excess risk bound in Theorem \ref{thm:excess_risk_dependent} still holds, with a corresponding modification on the definition of the discrepancy measure $\Delta$ \citep{kuznetsov2015learning}.